Maarconi Mathaai: Reception

-Legacy
+Future

 In August 2020, a distribution house named Rasi Media Makers bought the Tamil dubbing rights of the film and made an announcement that their first venture would be with Vijay Sethupathi.
 The actor later called out the studio for spreading untrue rumours about him playing the film's lead role.
 In early 2021, the film was dubbed and partially reshot in Tamil as Kadhal Kathai Sollava? with Nakul joining the shoot.